Good Administrator vs Bad Manager: From theory to competence

 Jump into the pool

 You cannot run a company based on a university manual.
-In business, as in life, you have to jump into the pool, seek initiative, get out of your comfort zone and learn to navigate outside the currents.
+Instead, in business, as in life, you have to jump into the pool, take initiative, get out of your comfort zone and learn to navigate against the currents.

 Training is the basis of systematic thinking, and we could define skill as the ability to look for alternatives within that system.